leogaley/miniAmazon/README.md

 If I were to continue adding to this - I would refactor to more appropriately use the IDs (product, department, order) more appropriately as a primary key in relational database.
 The way this exists now, it is relying pretty heavily on name strings.
 Which are not required to be unique.
 So in production that would be an issue.

+Also, there is validation for entry of all numbers (as integers or floats), but there are a variety of other data validations that could be done (special characters in naming strings, for example)